 A: Digital scholarship at Walker Library is interdisciplinary, collaborative, and committed.
 It emphasizes the use of interactive technologies to expand the participation, modes of access, and dissemination of scholarship.
 The frequently used term, digital humanities, is a subset of digital scholarship--the larger umbrella of all scholarship including the arts, sciences, and everything between.

 EXAMPLE USES OF DIGITAL SCHOLARSHIP INITATIVES SEED GRANTS

 The following is a brief but not exhaustive list of possible projects:

-- Hiring a researcher or student to perform data analysis, text encoding, or data entry.
+- Hiring a student worker to perform data analysis, text encoding, or data entry*